YunoHost/doc/certmanager.md

 #### I want/need to use a certificate from a different CA than Let's Encrypt.

 This is not supported yet.
-You might need to manually crate Certificate Signing Request (CSR) to be given to your CA, and manually import the certificate you got from it.
+You might need to manually create Certificate Signing Request (CSR) to be given to your CA, and manually import the certificate you got from it.
 Check out [this page](certificate) for more info.
 This process might made easier by Yunohost in the future.